 This means that you always have to pay the doctor at the end of the consultation.
 It will prevent you from sending paper documents as explained above.

 Congratulations!
-You have finalized this first long process!
+You have finalised this first long process!
 You are now covered by the French healthcare system!